 In addition to running all things on The Homeschool Scientist, I am currently pursuing a post-baccalaureate in Biology, write a science column for Homeschooling Today Magazine, and write for the CTCMath blog.

 With 20 years of teaching experience (homeschool and classroom) both in the United States and abroad, I have authored over 40 science kits and have coached and mentored robotics teams from elementary through high school.
-I served as a founding Board member for our state’s FIRST Lego League and held the role of Judging Director for six years.
+I served as a founding Board member for our state’s FIRST Lego League tournament and held the role of Judging Director.

 I am a firm believer in hands-on learning at any age and want to dispel the myth that you or your students may have that, “I can’t do science.”

 I’m also a part-time missionary, of sorts.
 During the last five years, I have made three trips to the same school/hostel in Bangladesh.
 In 2019, I lived and taught in a village outside of Dhaka.
 One of my assignments was to teach the children programming, which I did using Lego WeDo2.0 and EV3 kits.